 If you are interested in learning more about this case or about how you may be affected, please fill out our questionnaire and we will schedule an appointment for you to speak with an attorney.

-This class action complaint, filed on April 5, 2017, alleges that the BlackRock 401(k) Plan fiduciaries violated their duties under the Employee Retirement Income Securities Act (“ERISA”) by investing employees’ 401(k) savings almost exclusively in BlackRock proprietary funds.
-As a result of this corporate self-dealing, plan participants incurred excessive layered fees on poor-performing investments within their retirement accounts.
-This suit seeks to recover $60 million in losses sustained by the plan participants through excessive fees and underperformance.
+On behalf of two classes of participants and beneficiaries in BlackRock’s Retirement Savings Plan, on October 18, 2017, Plaintiffs filed an Amended Complaint in federal district court alleging that the BlackRock 401(k) Plan fiduciaries violated their duties under the Employee Retirement Income Securities Act (“ERISA”) by investing employees’ 401(k) savings almost exclusively in BlackRock proprietary funds and by using their own subsidiary to broker securities lending deals using the Plan’s assets.
+As a result of this corporate self-dealing, plan participants paid BlackRock excessive securities lending fees for investments in risky securities.
+This suit seeks to recover hundreds of millions of dollars in losses sustained by the plan participants through excessive fees and underperformance.

 Summary of the Claims

-This lawsuit was brought on behalf of all participants in and beneficiaries of the BlackRock Retirement Savings Plan from April 5, 2011 through the date of judgment.
+All participants and beneficiaries in the BlackRock Retirement Savings Plan from April 5, 2011 through the date of judgment.
 Any individual Defendants are excluded from the class.

 Status of the Litigation

 Plaintiff filed the Class Action Complaint on April 5, 2017 in the Northern District of California.
 The case was assigned to Judge Haywood S. Gilliam, Jr. On October 18, 2017, Plaintiff, joined by another class representative, filed an Amended Complaint, alleging two additional claims against BlackRock for violating ERISA in the management of the BlackRock CTI funds, and thereby expanding the lawsuit to cover a new “CTI Class.”